Max Strus

-Early life and high school career
+Early life

-Strus was born in the Chicago suburb of Hickory Hills, Illinois and attended Amos Alonzo Stagg High School, where he was a member of the baseball and basketball teams.
-Although he entered his sophomore year at 5'9", he had a late growth spurt and was 6'6" by the end of high school.
+Strus was born in the Chicago suburb of Hickory Hills, Illinois and is of Slovenian and German descent.
+He attended Amos Alonzo Stagg High School, where he was a member of the baseball and basketball teams.
+Although he entered his sophomore year at 5'9", he had a late growth spurt and was 6'5" by the end of high school.
 As a senior, Strus averaged 19 points and nine rebounds per game and was named the area player of the year by The Reporter, All-Southwest Suburban Conference, All-Area by the SouthtownStar and third team All-State.
 After having only received one Division I offer (Chicago State), Strus committed to play at Division II Lewis University, where his older brother Marty had played.

 College career

 Lewis

 Strus began his collegiate career at Lewis University.
 As a freshman, Strus averaged 13.3 points and 5.3 rebounds per game and started all 31 of the Flyers' games and was named second team All-Great Lakes Valley Conference (GLVC).
 As a sophomore, Strus averaged 20.2 points, 8.4 rebounds, and 3.5 assists per game-all team highs-and was named first team all-GLVC and an honorable mention Division II All-American.
-He also set school records with 167 free throws made and 666 points scored in a single season and points scored in a game with 52 (14 for 18 shooting) against Northwood University on November 24, 2015.
+He also set school records with 167 free throws made and 666 points scored in a single season and points scored in a game with 52 (14 for 18 shooting) against Zach Allread and Northwood University on November 24, 2015.
 Following the season, Strus announced that he would be leaving the program in order to play at the Division I level.
 Strus scored 1,078 points in his two seasons at Lewis.